Maryland and Federal Battery Backup Incentives

 There is no stand-alone incentive for battery energy storage.
 Instead, when coupled with a solar system where the system provides more that 75% of the battery’s power, the battery system will qualify for the solar federal investment tax credit (ITC).

-As battery eligibility is tied to the solar tax credit, the credit stands at 26% of the purchase price in 2020 before dropping to 22% in 2021 and 0% thereafter for individuals (10% for businesses).
+As battery eligibility is tied to the solar tax credit, the credit stands at 26% of the purchase price through 2022 before dropping to 22% in 2023 and 0% thereafter for individuals (10% for businesses).

 It is important to note that this is a tax credit.
 If you do not have a tax liability, then you cannot claim the credit against a liability.
 If your lack of a tax liability is temporary, the tax credit can roll over from year to year.